-John Swartzberg, MD, FACP, is a clinical professor emeritus at the University of California, Berkeley, School of Public Health.
+John Swartzberg, MD, FACP, acting Chair of the Board of Regents, is a clinical professor emeritus at the University of California, Berkeley, School of Public Health.
 Dr. Swartzberg also is the chair of the editorial board of the UC Berkeley Wellness Letter, where he has directed coverage since 2001.
 Dr. Swartzberg directed the UC Berkeley-UCSF Joint Medical Program for more than a decade.
 Before joining UC Berkeley’s faculty full time in 2001, he spent 25 years in clinical practice.
 He collaborated on the highly successful Wellness Self-Care Handbook in 1998 and Complete Home Wellness Handbook in 2002.
 His areas of professional interest are medical education and health-care associated infections.

 Dr. Swartzberg, a fellow of the American College of Physicians, earned his medical degree at the UCLA David Geffen School of Medicine and performed his residency training at the University of Colorado and his postdoctoral fellowship in infectious diseases at Stanford University.